ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/examples.java.markdown

 {PANEL: Primary and secondary workers}

 Here we create two workers:

-* The main worker with the `TAKE_OVER` strategy that will take over the other one and will take the lead
+* The primary worker, with a `TAKE_OVER` strategy, will take over the other worker and establish the connection.
-* The secondary worker that will wait for the first one fail (due to machine failure etc.)
+* The secondary worker, with a `WAIT_FOR_FREE` strategy, will wait for the first worker to fail (due to machine failure, etc.).

-The main worker:
+The primary worker:

 {CODE:java waiting_subscription_1@ClientApi\DataSubscriptions\DataSubscriptions.java /}